vberlier/goomy/README.md

 }
 ```

-It's worth mentioning that component reference injection is compatible with engine injection and custom parameters.
+Note that component reference injection is compatible with engine injection and custom parameters.

 ```cpp
 void TestSystem::onUpdate(Engine &engine) {